Quantum Darwinism-encoding transitions on expanding trees: Expanding tree models

 \subsubsection{Fraction and measurements}

 We now specify the choice of the environment fraction $F \subset E$, where the environment $E$ has $2^n$ bits, represented as the leaves of the binary tree.
-Note that the information retrievable in $F$ depends \textit{a priori} not only on its size, but also on how its qubits are distributed with respect to the tree structure.
-It turns out that to obtain a nontrivial phase diagram, one should distribute $F$ uniformly among the sub-trees.
+Note that the information retrievable in $F$ depends not only on its size, but also on how its qubits are distributed with respect to the tree structure.
+It turns out that to obtain a nontrivial phase diagram, it is necessary to distribute $F$ uniformly among the sub-trees.
 One way to do this~\cite{FC} is to choose $F$ randomly.
 Here, we shall consider deterministic fractions $F = F_{t,k}$ with size

 such that every sub-tree of size $2^k$ contains exactly one qubit in $F$ (that one qubit can be arbitrarily chosen in the sub-tree, all choices being equivalent).
 We will often describe $F$ in terms of its relative size,